softwaremill/odelay/README.md

 }
 ```

-If you already have a [ScheduledExecutorService][ses] on hand, you may define your own jdk timer with resources you've already allocated and bring that into implicit scope.
+If you have already allocated your own [ScheduledExecutorService][ses], you may define your own jdk timer reusing those thread resources and bring that into implicit scope.

 ```scala
 import scala.concurrent.duration._